 Each table cell represents a preliminary attainment decision based primarily on biological data: fish Index of Biological Integrity (fIBI), macroinvertebrate Index of Biological Integrity (mIBI), and Macroinvertebrate Biotic Index (MBI).
+Water chemistry and physical habitat information are incorporated into the matrix to help guide the assessment of Aquatic Life Use.
 See Table C-2 for how to interpret these biological indicators.
-See Table C-3 and Table C-4 for how to interpret surrogate water-chemistry data or physical-habitat data.
+See Tables C-3 and C-4 for how to interpret surrogate water chemistry data or physical habitat data.
 The final review in table cell 8 applies to every preliminary attainment decision.

-Biological Condition A. fIBI Indicates No Impairment fIBI ≥ 41 B. fIBI Indicates Moderate Impairment 20 < fIBI < 41 C. fIBI Indicates Severe Impairment fIBI ≤ 20 D. fIBI is Unavailable 1. mIBI Indicates No Impairment mIBI ≥ 41.8 Fully Supporting (Water chemistry and other data are considered during final review) (See cell 8 below.)
-If water-chemistry data or habitat data indicate a potential for impairment, then Not Supporting.
-Otherwise, Fully Supporting Not Supporting If water-chemistry data indicate a potential for severe impairment, then Not Supporting Otherwise, Fully Supporting 2. mIBI Indicates Moderate Impairment 20.9 < mIBI < 41.8 If water-chemistry data or habitat data indicate a potential for impairment, then Not Supporting Otherwise, Fully Supporting Not Supporting Not Supporting Not Supporting 3. mIBI Indicates Severe Impairment mIBI ≤ 20.9 Not Supporting Not Supporting Not Supporting Not Supporting
+Biological Condition A. fIBI Indicates No Impairment fIBI ≥ 41 B. fIBI Indicates Moderate Impairment 20 < fIBI < 41 C. fIBI Indicates Severe Impairment fIBI ≤ 20 D. fIBI is Unavailable 1. mIBI Indicates No Impairment mIBI ≥ 41.8 Fully Supporting (Water Chemistry and other data are considered during final review) (See cell 8 below).
+If water chemistry data or habitat data indicate a potential for impairment, then Not Supporting.
+Otherwise, Fully Supporting.
+Not Supporting If water chemistry data indicate a potential for severe impairment, then Not Supporting.
+Otherwise, Fully Supporting.
+2. mIBI Indicates Moderate Impairment 20.9 < mIBI < 41.8 If water chemistry data or habitat data indicate a potential for impairment, then Not Supporting.
+Otherwise, Fully Supporting.
+Not Supporting Not Supporting Not Supporting 3. mIBI Indicates Severe Impairment mIBI ≤ 20.9 Not Supporting Not Supporting Not Supporting Not Supporting